treeverse/lakeFS/docs/reference/authentication.md

 1. Set your account password
 1. Now you can login to the UI using your email and the password you created for your account in the previous step

+Note that email/password credentials should only be used for login via the UI.

 #### LDAP server

 Configure lakeFS to authenticate users on an LDAP server.
 Once configured,